Jalopy-Tech/WUTF8Console/README.md

 To use the WUTF8Console C++ library  with your console application, do the following:

-1. Download the [latest release](https://github.com/Jalopy-Tech/WUTF8Console/releases) and add the *wutf8console.cpp* and *wutf8console.h* files to your source code.
+1. Download the [latest release](https://github.com/Jalopy-Tech/WUTF8Console/releases) and add the source code or link the library to your source code.

-2. Include this header:
+2. Include this header in your source code:

    ```cpp
    #include "wuft8console.h"
    ```

+   For cross-platform compilation, put this inside `#ifdef _WIN32` guards.

 3. Use `using wutf8console::[member-name];`declarations for input commands and use `using std::[member-name];` declarations for output commands.
 Don't use the `using namespace std;` directive as this will create an ambiguous compiler error (and is considered bad practice anyway).